amisha-agarwal/restaurant-billing-system-java/README.md

 Objective -> The main objective of project is to implement the maximun possible concept of
              Object Oriented Programming(OOP's).

-Steps to run the project ->
+Steps to run the code ->

 1. Install java in your system & set path .
 2. Open file directory in which your project file is saved in command prompt.